![]() |

 View comments, photos, and stories relevant to this page.

 I bought Plecy on 1/28/95 when he was about an inch long.
+I presume he was about a year old.
 In 1997, he was about 9 inches long.
 By 2/15/02, he was 12.75 inches long.
 By 12/18/03, he was 14 inches long.
 By January 2007, he was about 15 inches long.
 By December 2008, he is still between 15 and 16 inches long and more than 14 years old.
 I think I got a good measurement on him on 10/21/10 but only got 14 inches so either he shrunk or my measurements before were overzealous.
 I finally got a pretty good measurement of Plecy on 2/6/16 and got 15 inches.
-So, Plecy has not grown in the last nine years!
+So, Plecy had not grown in the last nine years!
+When Plecy died on 2/14/20, I measured him out of the water at exactly 15 inches from the tip of the nose to the tip of the tail.

 Photos of Plecy can be seen on the pleco photo page.